Night Sweats

 • Keep your bedroom at a moderate temperature.
 Use fans for air circulation and/or open windows.

-• Wear moisture-wicking/quick-drying pajamas like those listed on our Fan Faves page.
+• Wear moisture-wicking/quick-drying pajamas.
 Wear layers that can be removed as needed.
 Long underwear used for camping or comfortable exercise garments made of moisture-wicking fabrics may be good choices.
 Avoid non-breathable synthetics.
-Visit our Fan Faves page for discounts.
+Visit our Fan Faves page for products and exclusive discounts.

 • Sip ice water throughout the night.